Ai copywriting tools

 2. Copy.ai

-• Snippets for e-commerce
+• Bulk generation for e-commerce

 Some of the most frequently touted advantages of using Copy.ai include its ease of use, versatile features, and impressive AI capabilities.
 However, some users have reported that the output can still be somewhat robotic and may need further editing to make it sound more natural.